Skip to main content

 Filters

-1. Search — A text input to search threads by summary content
+1. Search — Search threads by summary content

-3. Users — A multiselect dropdown to filter by one or more team members
+3. Users — Multiselect dropdown to filter by one or more team members

-Click Clear filters to reset all active filters at once.
+Click Clear filters to reset all active filters.

 The main table lists every thread and playbook run within the selected time range.
 Each row shows: